mizvol/gephi-tutorials/Layouts/README.md

 * Parameters
 	* Multigravity Force Atlas 2
-		* Scaling.
+		* *Scaling*.
 Control scale of the expansion of the graph.
-		* Dissuade hubs.
+		* *Dissuade hubs*.
 Apply stronger repulshion forces to hubs.
-		* Prevent overlap.
+		* *Prevent overlap*.
 Prevent nodes from overlapping.
 	* Yuifan Hu
-		* Step ratio.
+		* *Step ratio*.
 High ratio improves quality (at the expense of speed)
-		* Optimal distance.
+		* *Optimal distance*.
 Controls distance between nodes
-		* Theta.
+		* *Theta*.
 Smaller Theta gives leads to more accurate results (slower)
 	* Fruchterman-Reingold
-		* Gravity.
+		* *Gravity*.
 Attraction strength.
-		* Speed.
+		* *Speed*.
 Tradeoff between speed and accuracy.
 Higher values lead to faster but less accurate results
 	* Open Ord
-		* Edge Cut (0 to 1).
+		* *Edge Cut (0 to 1)*.
 Higher values lead to more clustered results.
-		* Num Iterations.
+		* *Num Iterations*.
 Higher values lead to larger expansion.

 2. Attributes
     * Node size
-    	* Degree.
-Connectivity of a node.
+    	* *Degree*.
+Connectivity of a node
+    	* *Centrality*
-    	* Centrality (betweenness (number of random walks passing through the node), bridging (measure of bi-partisanship, nodes that connect multiple communities (serve as bridges) have high bridging centrality))
+		* *Betweenness*.
+Number of random walks passing through the node
+		* *Bridging*.
+Measure of bi-partisanship of a node.
+Nodes that connect multiple communities (serve as bridges) have high bridging centrality
-    	* Page rank (importance of a node).
+    	* *Page rank*.
+Importance of a node
-    	* Clustering coefficient.
+    	* *Clustering coefficient*.
+Determines how close are neighbours of a node to a complete graph
     * Color
     	* Community detection (Louvain, Leiden)
 3. Attributed layouts